DanielBrett/Introduction-to-Open-Refine/README.md

 3. Remove the whitespace using the .trim command
 4. Replace the .0 with blanks
 4. Grab just the year using the .substring command then click OK to make the changes
-5. When you are done type "GREL MASTERED" into the chat